Research Project C05

 Research

 Fluid-solid reactions pose a challenge for modelling flow and transport in porous media due to the dynamic changes in the pore space and the associated alteration of the permeability.
-This project aims to use Magnetic Resonance Imaging and X-ray computer microtomography (µXRCT) measurements in combination with flow and transport experiments on the REV scale to experimentally elucidate differences in the evolution of porosity and permeability for two different fluid-solid reactions: salt precipitation during evaporation and (microbially-) induced calcite precipitation.
+This project aims to use Magnetic Resonance Imaging (WRI) and X-ray computer microtomography (µXRCT) measurements in combination with flow and transport experiments on the REV scale to improve understanding of how reactions at the fluid-solid interface affect flow and transport in porous media.

 Results

-Salt precipitation due to evaporation from porous media leads to the formation of a salt crust that affects the flow and transport of water and solutes in the top layer of a porous media, and causes amongst others soil salinization, erosion and land loss, and damage to building materials.
-Despite extensive research on evaporation of saline solutions from porous media, little is known about the effective transport properties of the developing salt crusts besides their importance for accurate modeling of evaporation.
+In the first funding period, we focused on salt precipitation due to evaporation from porous media as an exemplary solid-fluid reactions.
+This process leads to the formation of a salt crust that affects the flow and transport of water and solutes in the top layer of a porous media, and causes amongst others soil salinization, erosion and land loss, and damage to building materials.

-In this project, the permeability of salt crusts that form on top (efflorescence) or inside (subflorescence) of the porous medium from evaporation of saline solution was determined with a gas permeameter set-up.
-The developed experimental approach with custom-made sample holders enabled the investigation of separated consolidated salt crusts.
-Although efflorescent and subflorescent salt crusts developed differently, the gas permeability of the dried crusts were similar and within one order of magnitude. µXRCT scans of subflorescent MgSO4 crusts revealed the deformation of the porous medium by salt precipitation.
-This in conflict with the common assumption that sublorescent precipitation occurs within a rigid porous structure.
-Overall, the experimental insights obtained in this project help to understand the impact of precipitation on evaporation on the pore scale.
-Additionally, the information and the evolution of porosity and REV-scale permeability can be used to improve Darcy-scale models that describe the evaporation of saline solution from porous media.
-This forms a basis for collaborations with SFB project areas A and C as well as associated projects.
+A key result was the investigation of the permeability of salt crusts that form on top (efflorescence) or inside (subflorescence) of the porous medium for which we developed a gas permeameter set-up.
+Although efflorescent and subflorescent salt crusts developed differently, the gas permeability of the dried crusts were similar and within one order of magnitude. µXRCT scans of subflorescent MgSO4 crusts (Figure 1) revealed the deformation of the porous medium by salt precipitation.
+This in conflict with the common assumption that subflorescent precipitation occurs within a rigid porous structure.
+Overall, the experimental insights helped to understand the impact of precipitation on evaporation on the pore scale.
+The information and the evolution of porosity and REV-scale permeability can be used to improve Darcy-scale models that describe the evaporation of saline solution from porous media.
+This formed the basis for collaborations with SFB project areas A and C as well as associated projects.

 00:25